Indal-Singh/chatterArea/README.md

     npm install

 ## Usage
-Start the ChatRoom server:
+Start the ChatterArea server:
+    ```bash
     npm start

-1. Open your web browser and go to http://localhost:3000.
+1. Open your web browser and go to http://localhost:9420.

 2. Enter your name to join.